2017 to early 2021:

 Donald Trump lost the popular vote in the 2016-NOV presidential election.
 His main opponent, Hillary Clinton, received almost three million votes more than he did.
 But because of the indirect method of selecting U.S. presidents, the popular vote was ignored, and Trump was elected by the Electoral College.
 This was a system set up over a century and a half ago in an unsuccessful attempt to preserve slavery, and still occasionally causes the will of the majority of U.S. voters to be violated.

-He took the oath of office on 2017-JAN-20, becoming the 45th president of the United States.
+Donald Trump took the oath of office on 2017-JAN-20, becoming the 45th president of the United States.
 One week later, among his first tasks was the issuing of an executive order titled: "Protecting the Nation from foreign terrorist entry into the United States."
-It banned citizens from seven predominantly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+It banned all citizens from seven predominantly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 Many of the people affected were refugees attempting to flee the chaos and warfare in their country of origin.
-They had been thoroughly vetted and found to free of violent or terrorist ideation.
+Each had been thoroughly vetted and found to free of violent or terrorist ideation.
 Others were holders of green cards, student visas, etc., some of whom had arrived at an airport in the U.S. just after the ban was written, had disembarked from their airplanes, and became trapped in the airport.
-There were strenuous protests by American citizens in many U.S. international airports.
+There were strenuous protests in many U.S. international airports by both the general public and the trapped people.

 During the following days, there was a series of serious attacks and displays of hatred by members of the public that were directed against religious minorities -- both Muslims and Jews -- in the U.S. and Canada.
 Some commentators are speculating that President Trump's anti-Muslim words and actions during the early days of his presidency may have triggered at least some of these events.